arcus-azure/arcus.messaging/docs/preview/02-Features/02-message-handling/03-event-hubs.md

             fullyQualifiedNamespace: "<my-eventhubs-namespace>",
             blobContainerUri: "<my-eventhubs-blob-storage-endpoint>");

+        // 🚩 Arcus secret store will be used to lookup the connection strings (non-managed identity variants),
+        // for more information about the Arcus secret store see: https://security.arcus-azure.net/features/secret-store services.AddSecretStore(stores => ...);

+        // Options available across all variants:
         services.AddEventHubsMessagePump(..., options =>
         {
             // The name of the consumer group this processor is associated with.
 Events are read in the context of this group.